AndrVLDZ/crc-bot/README.md

 2. Create tg_token.txt and add to file your telegram bot API token
 3. Run bot.py

 P.S.
-All tokens and database are hidden in gitignore.
+All tokens and database are hidden in gitignore

 ``` gitignore
 # ignore secret config